Best Civilization 6 Mods

 Luckily, someone has taken the liberty of creating a Radial Measuring Tool to make the process a lot less tedious.

-This simple mod measures the effect distance for different districts as well as terrain yields for tiles not currently owned within a set radius.
+This straightforward mod measures the effect distance for different districts as well as terrain yields for tiles not currently owned within a set radius.

-Era Score is one of the more interesting new features introduced in the Rise and Fall expansion.
+Era Score is one of the more intriguing new features introduced in the Rise and Fall expansion.

 However, it’s still missing one essential part: the ability to track which actions count towards your Era Score.

-This makes the vanilla system feel like a lot of guesswork and achievement memorization to raise your score.
+This makes the vanilla system feel like a lot of conjecture and achievement memorization to raise your score.

 Thankfully, the Real Era Tracker mod improves upon vanilla Era Score in several ways.